Ethiopian Airlines Flight 961: Notable passengers

 Among those killed was Mohamed Amin, a wartime photojournalist and publisher of Selamta, Ethiopian Airlines' in-flight magazine.
 He was believed to be standing near the entrance to the cockpit arguing or negotiating with the hijacker presumed to be guarding the cockpit during the final moments of the flight.

 Franklin Huddle, the U.S. Consul General of Bombay at the time, and his wife both survived the crash.
 Huddle said that he chose to fly on Ethiopian Airlines while planning a safari trip to Kenya because of the airline's reputation; it was one of the few airlines in Africa to have Federal Aviation Administration certification.
 Huddle wanted a flight during the day, reasoning that flying during the day was "safer".
 He credits his and his wife's survival to a last-minute upgrade to business class.

-CIA operative Leslianne Shedd was killed in the crash.
+CIA operative Leslianne Shedd, of the Seattle metropolitan area, was killed in the crash; initially she was reported to be a State Department employee.
 A survivor saw her helping other passengers, including an elderly Ethiopian woman, put on their life vests.
-She was given a star on the CIA Memorial Wall.
+She was given a star on the CIA Memorial Wall, and the Leslianne Shedd Memorial Fund was established at the University of Washington.